Dog Breed Detector

 Video result

-The results in photos are similar:
+The results in uploaded photos are similar:

 Image result